How to Make Your Skin Glow and Healthy

 Get Ready for Your Close-up

 Changing the lighting can adjust the way you look.
 Fluorescent lamps can make skin color appear more red or yellow, while incandescent lamps soften colors and defects.
-Use mirrors with different lighting to watch your skin and cosmetic under different conditions.
+Use mirrors with different lighting to watch your skin and cosmetics under different conditions.
 That way you’ll not be overdone or pale as lighting changes.
 Get more dramatic at nighttime, when the lighting is lower.

 Weekly Updates